Ester Oras

 Pro Futura Scientia Fellow, SCAS

-Associate Professor of Archaeology and Analytical Chemistry, University of Tartu
+Professor of Archaeochemistry, University of Tartu

 Photo: Mikael Wallerstedt

 Ester Oras obtained her PhD degree in archaeology from the University of Cambridge in 2014.
 She returned to her alma mater, the University of Tartu, as a postdoctoral researcher at the Institute of Chemistry to study ancient dietary practices through pottery lipid residue analysis.
-Since then Oras has been affiliated with the Departments of Archaeology and Analytical Chemistry, serving as an
+Since then Oras has been affiliated with the Departments of Archaeology and Analytical Chemistry, now serving as a

-associate professor with research, teaching and supervision expertise at both institutes.
+Professor of Archaeochemistry with research, teaching and supervision expertise at both institutes.

-techniques combining lipidomics, proteomics and genomics to analyse archaeological pottery, human and animal remains.
+As a Pro Futura Scientia Fellow, Ester Oras will study the arrival and spread of domesticated ruminants in the eastern Baltics, to reveal the impact of novel dietary substances on the health of past populations.
+Her project brings together archaeological material, anthropological sources and cutting-edge biomolecular techniques combining lipidomics, proteomics and genomics to analyse archaeological pottery, human and animal remains.
 Her study will provide insights into the function, character and impact of early domesticates in the eastern Baltics, playing a central role in the development of our overall wellbeing, agricultural heritage, and culinary traditions that still exist today.

-This information is accurate as of the academic year 2024-25.
+This information is accurate as of the academic year 2025-26.